Malang (film): Plot

 Meanwhile, Michael is about to marry Teresa, but is uncomfortable with sex and intimacy.
 Fearing that his lack of sexual experience will make him "less than a man", Michael goes to Jessie to lose his virginity.
 Sara has been living with Jessie after Advait left her.
 When Jessie was away at the market, Michael arrives and mistakes Sara for Jessie.
 Advait arrives at Jessie's house and finds Michael trying to strangle Sara, where he intervenes and calls the cops.
 Nitin, Deven and Victor arrive to take Sara and Advait to the station.
 However, the police instead take Advait and Sara to a bridge, where they plan to frame them for drug peddling to avoid Michael's scandal of visiting a prostitute.
 Michael injects a lethal drug into the couple before throwing Sara off the bridge, while Advait is sentenced to five years in prison.

-Present: Michael reveals to Advait at the station that he strangled Jessie after the house burnt, where he leaves so that Agashe can kill him in an encounter.
+Present: Michael reveals to Advait at the station that he strangled Jessie to death after the house burnt, where he leaves so that Agashe can kill him in an encounter.
 Agashe takes Advait to the same bridge, where Advait tells him that Michael and his friends killed Sara.
 At the same time, Michael goes home and sees that Teresa is about to leave him.
 Michael suffers a psychotic breakdown and attempts to strangle her, but he gets injected and killed with a drug by Sara, who is still alive.

 It is revealed that Jessie had saved Sara, who lost her baby.
 Over the course of five years, Sara and Advait had been planning to exact vengeance together.
 Agashe's assistant receives a call informing him that Michael has been killed in his own home.
 A shocked Agashe wonders and reluctantly releases Advait due to lack of evidence and Teresa protects Sara by telling a fake testimony.
 Advait and Sara find peace and start a new life, while Agashe receives a phone call from an unknown female caller who similarly informs him about an upcoming murder like Advait.